ARMmbed/mbed-os-5-docs/docs/tutorials/bootloader.md

 ### Prebuilt bootloaders

-Prebuilt bootloader mode is an option to merge prebuilt bootloaders to your application. `mbed-os\features\FEATURE_BOOTLOADER\` contains the available supported targets with the corresponding prebuilt bootloader organized in folders specific to targets.
+Prebuilt bootloader mode is an option to merge prebuilt bootloaders into your application. `mbed-os\features\FEATURE_BOOTLOADER\` contains the available supported targets with the corresponding prebuilt bootloader organized in folders specific to targets.
 For example: `FEATURE_BOOTLOADER/targets/TARGET_STM/TARGET_STM32F4/TARGET_STM32F429xI/TARGET_NUCLEO_F429ZI/mbed-bootloader-block_device-sotp-v3_4_0.bin`.

-Please note that this bootloader is not the same as the public `mbed-bootloader`, which Mbed OS uses to generate the binaries in `mbed-os`.
+Please note that this bootloader is not the same as the public `mbed-bootloader`, which Mbed OS uses to generate the bootloader binaries in `mbed-os`.

 There are two ways to test prebuilt bootloader mode.